jerturowetz/notes/to-do-wedding-playlist.md

 Beyonce - Halo
 Beyonce - Run the World (Girls)
 Beyoncé - Single Ladies (Put a Ring on It)
+Beyonce feat.
+Jay-Z, "Crazy in Love"
+Beyonce, “Love on Top”
+Beyonce, “Single Ladies (Put a Ring On It)”
 Big and Rich - Save a Horse (Ride a Cowboy)
 Big Pun feat.
 Joe - Still Not a Player
 Bill Medley & Jennifer Warnes - (I've Had) The Time of My Life